 7. Sports in Reno

-The Reno Aces are a minor league baseball team that's affiliated with the Arizona Diamondbacks.
+• Reno Aces: The Aces are a minor league baseball team affiliated with the Arizona Diamondbacks.
 They are part of the Pacific Coast League West Division, along with the Tacoma Rainiers, Salt Lake Bees, Sacramento River Cats, and the Las Vegas Aviators.
 Make sure to plan a visit to the lively Greater Nevada Field to catch a game!

 8. Weather in Reno

-The city of Reno, Nevada, is known for its semi-arid climate and gets around 300 days of sun annually.
-It still experiences varying seasons due to the combination of high mountain weather and desert temperatures.
+The city of Reno, Nevada, has a semi-arid climate and gets around 300 days of sun annually.
+It still experiences seasonal changes, thanks to the combination of high mountain weather and desert temperatures.

-Although Reno's summer temperatures can reach the high 90s, it can get around 22 inches of snow each year in the wintertime.
-The temperature in Reno can also dip as low as 23 degrees in the winter, while rising to above 100 in the summer.
+Although Reno's summer temperatures can reach the high 90s, living in Reno, NV, also means about 22 inches of snow every year.
+The temperature can also dip as low as 23 degrees in winter — perfect for all the skiing, snowboarding, and ice skating you’ll do!

 9. Reno Crime Rates

-Just as with any place you’re researching settling down in, it’s important to consider how crime may affect your daily living.
-With 1,547 violent crimes and 7,773 property crimes happening each year, the city of Reno has a total crime index of 8.
-This means it’s only safer than 8% of neighborhoods in the U.S. And compared to a 1 in 233 chance of being a victim of violent crime in the state of Nevada, the chances in Reno are 1 in 174.
-However, much of the crime is only concentrated in certain areas.
+Is Reno, Nevada, safe?
+With about 1,700 violent crimes and more than 7,600 property crimes each year, the city of Reno has a total crime index of 7, which means it’s safer than only 7 percent of neighborhoods in the U.S. Statewide, the chance of being a victim of violent crime is 1 in 240, compared with 1 in 164 for living in Reno.
+As is the case in most cities and towns, much of the crime is concentrated in certain areas.
 Be sure to look at the individual crime statistics of the particular areas in Reno you’re considering.

 A man and a woman are helping another woman with something on her computer.
 In the adjoining cubicle, another man is writing something down.
-There are a few other coworkers in the background, working on different projects in the office.
+There are a few other coworkers in the background, working on different projects.

 10. The Reno Job Market and Overall Economy